rbergm/PostBOUND/postgres/README.md

 Finally, the `postgres-psycopg-setup` utility generates a config file that can be used by PostBOUND's database interaction code to automatically connect to the database.
 See the documentation in `postgres.py` for details.

+The `util` directory contains a collection of stored procedures for different introspection methods.